tomekskuta/profesor-rafal-wilczur/README.md

 - `hello` - Profesor will say hello to you
 - `jak żyć?` - Profesor will give you a precious life advice
 - `tarot` - Send you your daily tarot card
+- `będzie dobrze?` - Profesor will tell you if will be good today or not

 ## Contribution